wansiedler/wansiedler.github.io/_pages/about.md

 in diversified cutting edge technologies with demonstrated and proven ability to organize, train and lead cross functions in achieving superior results.

-I code everything that can be scripted, compiled or used as a microservice or a blockchain solidity ERC20-based smart contract.
+I code everything that can be scripted, compiled or used as a microservice or a blockchain ERC-based smart contract.

 #### I ❤️:

 - my family and team
-- Typescript, Node.js
+- Typescript, Node.js and all about Frontend and Backend written in it
-- Solidity, web3.js/ethers
+- Solidity, Vyper, web3.js
-- Python/Django
-- PHP/Symfony
+- Python and async it's programming
 - Kubernetes (AWS, GC)
-- Gitlab CI/CD
+- Gitlab automations
 - Shell programming
-- GraphQL
+- GraphQL, ELK/MongoDB, Kafka, Redis
-- MySQL/pgSQL/MongoDB
+- MySQL/pgSQL
 - DevOps and all around

+---

 #### My 🎖️ and 🏆:

 - Certified Kubernetes Administrator (CKA)
-- Certified Kubernetes Application Developer (CKAD)jek
+- Certified Kubernetes Application Developer (CKAD)

 - OpenJS Node.js Application Developer (JSNAD)
 - OpenJS Node.js Services Developer (JSNSD)